Commissioners of the Hicksville Water District

-Karl Schweitzer, Secretary
+Karl Schweitzer, Chairman

 Elected in 2003, it came as no surprise when Schweitzer assumed yet another civic-related responsibility, since he had already devoted a significant amount of time to the community.
 As a third-generation firefighter, he has served in a multitude of leadership positions with the Hicksville Fire Department including chief from 1996 to 1997.
 He has been an active member of the department for more than 33 years.

 Commissioner Schweitzer has been involved in the restoration of the Gregory Museum, the fire department’s centennial celebration, as a committee member of the Old Courthouse Centennial Celebration and as co-chairman of the 350th anniversary celebration of the Robert Williams Purchase.
 The Hicksville Chamber of Commerce also honored him as Citizen of the Year in 1998 and by the Hicksville Community Council in 2006.

 Karl is currently employed by Con Edison, where he is on its environmental health and safety team.
 Previously, he worked for KeySpan Energy (formerly LILCO) as power plant safety supervisor and for Grumman Aerospace in its corporate safety division.

 A 1981 graduate of Hicksville High School, Karl Schweitzer’s family ties to the community date back to 1928.
 He resides in a house that has been in his family for more than half a century.